 The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.28 exists in Python.
 In some cases the vulnerability is mitigated by the Python for construct.

 Python provides two loop control statements: while and for.
 They each support very flexible control constructs beyond a simple loop control variable.
-Assignments in the loop control statement (that is, while or for) which can be a frequent source of problems, are not allowed in Python – Python’s loop control statements use expressions which cannot contain assignment statements.
+Assignments in the loop control statement (that is, while or for) which can be a frequent source of problems, are now allowed in Python 3.8.

 The while statement leaves the loop control entirely up to the programmer as in the example below: